Albin-Rohde/no-name/README.md

 - Run `docker-compose up`
 - The app will now run on `http://app.localhost`, running the app like this is as close to the live set up as possible.
 - Backend can be accessed on `http://app.localhost/api/<endpoint>`
-- Log server can be accessed on `http://admin.localhost`

 ### Deploy live
 Latest master is always running in live.
 If a new commit/push/merge occurs on